 Preferred USDA Hardiness Zones

 The libani subspecies generally grows best in Zones 6-9.
-The stenocoma subspecies is able to grow in Zone 5.
+The stenocoma subspecies can grow in Zone 5.
 It originally comes from the Mediterranean region.

 Size and Shape

 Cedrus libani is usually 40-70 feet tall and 30-60 feet wide, but it can be over 100 feet tall and 80 feet wide.
 When it is young it has a pyramidal shape, but as it matures it broadens and opens, producing a flat top.

 Your cedar of Lebanon will need a planting site that offers full sun.

 The branches produce both long and short shoots.
 The clusters of green needles have four sides and each one is up to 1 1/2 inches long.

 Cedrus libani is a monoecious species.
 You can distinguish the cones by their color; the males are yellow and the females are purple.

 The egg-shaped cones are three to five inches long and change to reddish-brown as they reach maturity.
 This process will take two years to complete.

 This evergreen tree is often utilized in estate gardens and public parks.
 Keep in mind that this is a slow-growing tree and it may take many years to reach its mature height.